20centcroak/github-cheatsheet/cheatsheet.md

 branch are created with

     git branch featureX
-then point to the created branch with
+*HEAD* is still pointing on the current branch (*master* for example).
+If we want to work in the *featureX* branch, we should point to the created branch with

     git checkout featureX
 >Switched to branch 'featureX'

 both can be done in 1 command